wansenai/eairp-docker/README.md

 The first time you create a container out of the xwiki image, a shell script (`/usr/local/bin/docker-entrypoint.sh`) is executed in the container to setup some configuration.
 The following environment variables can be passed:

--	`SPRING_DATASOURCE_URL`: Eairp is used to connect to the Mysql database JDBC address, Defaults port to 3306.
+-	`SPRING_DATASOURCE_URL`: Used to connect to the Mysql database JDBC address, Defaults port to 3306.
 -	`SPRING_DATASOURCE_USERNAME`: Username for connecting to the MySQL database
 -	`SPRING_DATASOURCE_PASSWORD`: Password for connecting to the MySQL database
 -	`SPRING_REDIS_HOST`: Host address used by Eairp to connect to the Redis database